 Type refers to a single value, it represents a one-to-many relationship that creates a reference to another table record.
 This relationship is commonly called a lookup.
 The following example is the

 <NavigationProperty Name="createdby" Type="mscrm.systemuser" Nullable="false" Partner="lk_accountbase_createdby"> <ReferentialConstraint Property="_createdby_value" ReferencedProperty="systemuserid" /> </NavigationProperty>

 systemuser record.
 Each

-lk_accountbase_createdby that connects them to the
+lk_accountbase_createdby that connects it to the

-account records they have created.
+account records the user has created.